Tamaki Sports Academy

-Rugby league talent should advantage brown boys.
-So often being good at rugby league condemns boys to an adult life of unskilled labour.
+Rugby league talent should advantage brown boys, but so often being good at rugby league condemns boys to an adult life of unskilled labour.
 Their talent is recognized and they are preyed on by agents who sign them up with big promises, and then do nothing knowing that if they sign enough young men, some will go on to a professional career and the agent will receive his commission.
 Families fall for the promises, and let schoolwork slide in the expectation of big dollars to come from a professional sporting career.
 In the end, sporting talent is often a disadvantage in life.

 These boys are multi-talented.
 The Pro-Pare™ Athlete Development System encourages young men to pursue their dream career outside of sport, especially if the dream of professional sport is dad's dream - Johnny Tuivasa-Sheck expresses this well in his resignation video

 In 2019 we have encouraged two young men who left school with NCEA Level 2 but wish to own their own business, to enrol at correspondence school with the aim of achieving UE.
 One has made a serious start on his own business.
 We will provide tutoring and supervision.

 Our teenage rugby and rugby league players share common lifeskill issues.
 They have neither a learner licence nor a bank account.
 In terms of wellbeing, approximately one-third return a positive screen for depression, many find it difficult to manage their time, and there are the normal (for at-risk youth) issues around alcohol, recreational drugs, relationships, teenage parenthood, and behaviours that risk attracting police attention.